Melanoma in Teens: Skin Cancer Isn't Just for the Elderly

 When you think of melanoma, the deadliest form of skin cancer, you might think this is only a disease of the elderly.
-But it’s the second most common form of cancer in people between the ages of 20 and 29 years old, according to the American Academy of Dermatology.
+But it's the second most common form of cancer in people between the ages of 15 and 29 years old, according to the Melanoma Research Foundation.
 In fact, the number of young people with skin cancer continues to rise.

 Despite the warnings about sun exposure, only 13 percent of high school girls and seven percent of boys reported using sunscreen on a regular basis, and about one-third of teens aged 14 to 17 reported having a sunburn in the last year, according to a national survey completed by the Centers for Disease Control and Prevention.
 (The myths that having a base tan protects you from skin cancer or that a sunburn is a good way to “start your summer tan” are still far too prevalent.)

 Then there's the "attractiveness" factor, with one study indicating that 60 percent of teens buy into the idea that someone with a tan is more attractive than someone without.
 Teens often spend time in the sun and in tanning facilities, even though many states have enacted legislation barring those under the age of 18 from using indoor tanning facilities, and the FDA requires a warning on sunlamps and UV lamps.
 Even young adults are at risk when using tanning beds.
 Those who first use a tanning bed before the age of 35 increase their risk of developing melanoma by 75 percent according to the Skin Cancer Foundation.
 The American Academy of Dermatology estimates that indoor tanning may cause upward of 400,000 cases of skin cancer in the United States each year.

 Skin cancer is probably from the result of a combination of genetics and sun exposure.
 Everyone is at risk of developing skin cancer, even people of color, but some people have a higher risk and should take extra precautions.
 High risk factors include:

 UV exposure (outdoor or tanning bed)

 History of sunburns